-Bauby’s insistence here on the difference between theory and practice emphasizes the subjective nature of this kind of communication which depends not only on his own memory and preparatory work, but also on the active participation of his transcriber.
+Bauby’s insistence here on the difference between theory and practice emphasizes the subjective nature of this kind of communication, which depends not only on his own memory and preparatory work but also on the active participation of his transcriber.
 Whilst the book’s co-creator, Claude Mendibil, is rather good at transforming Bauby’s blinks into text, the same cannot be said for his other interlocutors.
 Some people are much better at this kind of exercise than others.
 Given that he knows his work will be read by all those friends and colleagues who communicate with him using the ‘ESA’ method, Bauby playfully describes their varying abilities to successfully finish the words he starts.
 In a move which can be read as a ludic echo of the depersonalizing categorization with which society tends to compartmentalize disabled people, Bauby characterizes his acquaintances according to their relationship to his words.
-Whilst ‘cruciverbistes et scrabbleurs ont une longueur d’avance’ and ‘les filles se débrouillent mieux que les garçons’, ‘les émotifs’, ‘les évasifs’ ‘les besogneux’ and ‘les impulsifs’ find it much more difficult to get used to the ‘code’, “comme on nomme aussi ce mode de traduction de […] pensées” (Bauby 26-27) As a writer, journalist and lover of the elegance of the French language, Bauby in fact enjoys the unpredictable, surreal or fanciful turn which his conversations can take.
-As he points out: “J’ai cependant compris la poésie de ces jeux de l’esprit le jour ou, comme j’entreprenais de réclamer mes lunettes, on m’a élégamment demandé ce que je voulais faire avec la lune“ (Bauby 28) The reference to “jeux” as well as to crossword puzzles and scrabble, and the joyful tone of his words, emphasizes the pleasure he takes from the imaginative potential of his situation.
+Whilst ‘cruciverbistes et scrabbleurs ont une longueur d’avance’ and ‘les filles se débrouillent mieux que les garçons’, ‘les émotifs’, ‘les évasifs’, ‘les besogneux’ and ‘les impulsifs’ find it much more difficult to get used to the ‘code’, “comme on nomme aussi ce mode de traduction de […] pensées” (Bauby 26-27).
+As a writer, journalist and lover of the elegance of the French language, Bauby in fact enjoys the unpredictable, surreal or fanciful turn which his conversations can take.
+As he points out: “J’ai cependant compris la poésie de ces jeux de l’esprit le jour ou, comme j’entreprenais de réclamer mes lunettes, on m’a élégamment demandé ce que je voulais faire avec la lune“ (Bauby 28).
+The reference to “jeux” as well as to crossword puzzles and scrabble, and the joyful tone of his words, emphasizes the pleasure he takes from the imaginative potential of his situation.

 The importance which Bauby affords to word-play within the text, as well as his love of richly illustrative language, demonstrated, for example, in the text’s title, invites us to read his description of his writing method, and the difficulties which some of his friends experience with it, as a metaphoric evocation of the position of a disabled person living in a non-disabled society.
 Even though most people have enough common sense to instinctively know how to behave in a courteous and respectful way towards a fellow human being, the reality of an interaction with a disabled person is difficult for most people to deal with..

 The hospital’s other patients, whom Bauby baptises “tourists” (Bauby 37) because of their transitory presence in the hospital, as opposed to his more long-term residence, find his inability to talk to them disturbing.
 Whilst they are more than happy to talk amongst themselves, they are unable to meet his eye when they encounter him: “J’aimerais avoir ma part dans toute cette gaieté, mais, dès que je pose mon œil unique sur eux, jeune homme, mamie, clochard, détournent tous la tête et éprouvent un besoin urgent de contempler le détecteur d’incendie fixée au plafond.
-Les ‘touristes’ doivent avoir très peur du feu.”
-(Bauby 39)
+Les ‘touristes’ doivent avoir très peur du feu” (Bauby 39).